 - Abolishment of the Death Penalty

-Organizations must meet our Funding Priorities and the following criteria in order to be considered for funding.
-Please also see our Limitations for further considerations.
+Organizations must meet our Funding Priorities outlined above, as well as our Eligibility Requirements, and Limitations in order to be considered for funding.
+See details below.

 - Funding is restricted to organizations who can provide evidence of their tax exempt status under Section 501(c)3 of the IRS code.

-- The mission, programs and services of the organization requesting funds must be consistent with the mission of the SC Ministry Foundation.
+- The mission, programs and services of the organization requesting funds must be consistent with the mission of the Sisters of Charity.

-- Consideration is given to programs which avoid duplication of services and provide demonstrated evidence of collaboration, multiple funding sources, and financial sustainability.
+- Consideration is given to programs which avoid duplication of services, have multiple funding sources and demonstrate financial sustainability.

 - Responsive grant requests must provide evidence of past success and a plan for measuring the impact of the program in the future.

-- Funding requests for new programs or program expansions that require adding staff, expanding hours of current staff, or that result in significantly increasing program expenses, must demonstrate sustainability through a business plan in order to be considered.
+- Responsive grant requests for new programs that require adding staff, expanding hours of current staff, or that result in significantly increasing organizational expenses, must demonstrate sustainability through submission of a business plan.

 SC Ministry Foundation reserves the right to approve or decline all requests.